The Imran Khans medical report reveals problems of ear and dental - ExBulletin

 The Imran Khans medical report reveals problems of ear and dental

-The Pakistan Tehreek-E-insaf medical report (PTI), founder and former Prime Minister, Imran Khan, revealed significant health problems linked to his ears and teeth, the 24NewSHD television channel reported on Tuesday.
+The medical report of Imran Khan, founder of Pakistan Tehreek-E-insaf (PTI) and the former Prime Minister, highlighted current health problems related to his ears and teeth.

-According to the channel, doctors included in the medical advice of Pakistan Institute of Medical Sciences (PIMS) recommended the use of support management to solve the problems of teeth and ear of Imran Khan for the first time.
+According to the report, the members of the Pakistan Institute of Medical Science (PIMS) medical council, which monitored Khan's health, recommended support management to solve these problems.

+This marks the first time that such recommendations have been made regarding his ear and dental conditions.

-It can be recalled that on October 25, 2024, the High Court of Islamabad (IHC) asked the executive director of the PIMS to build a medical advice for the assessment of the health of Imran Khan.
+On October 25, 2024, the High Court of Islamabad (IHC) made an order ordering the executive director of the PIMS to form a medical council to assess the health of Imran Khan.

-The ordinance of judge Miangul Hassan Aurangzeb also ensured that the personal doctor of Imran Khan, Dr. Faisal Sultan, is included in the board of directors and that Imran Khan makes no obstacle to security during his medical examinations.
+The court's decision also guaranteed that Dr. Faisal Sultan is part of the board of directors and that Khan would not face any obstacle to security during his medical examinations.

 |